fiorenzino/hornetq-twitter-connector/README.md

 About
 =====

-This is a Twitter Connector Service for [HornetQ](http://jboss.org/hornetq).
+This is a Twitter Connector service for [HornetQ](http://jboss.org/hornetq).
 It allows you interact with twitter using HornetQ, wich gives you flexibility and scalability out of the box.

-There is two types of Twitter connector, outgoing and stream.
+There are two types of twitter connectors, outgoing and stream.
 Outgoing connector consumes from a configurable address and forwards to twitter.
 Stream connector consumes from twitter and forwards to a configurable address.

 Why use HornetQ to interact with Twitter?
 =====